Swiss military jet crash: air traffic controller found guilty

 Acquittal for second pilot

-The Second Military Court of Appeal upheld the acquittal of the second fighter jet pilot.
-The 41-year-old professional pilot of the Swiss Air Force had already been acquitted of the charge of negligent homicide by a first court of appeal in early 2024.
+The Second Military Court of Appeals upheld the acquittal of the second fighter jet pilot.
+The 41-year-old professional pilot of the Swiss Air Force had already been acquitted of the charge of negligent homicide by a first court of appeals in early 2024.

-The Second Military Court of Appeal found that although he had not complied with all the regulations on his flight at short notice, he had corrected the deviations.
+The Second Military Court of Appeals found that although he had not complied with all the regulations on his flight at short notice, he had corrected the deviations.
 The prosecutor had sought a conviction for negligent homicide and a suspended fine.

 The two judgments are not yet final.
 Following the oral hearing, a written appeal can be filed with the Military Court of Cassation within five days.